Shobhana Bhartia

 Shobhana Bhartia (born 4 January 1957) is an Indian businesswoman.
 She is the chairperson and editorial director of the HT Media, one of India's largest newspapers and media houses, which she inherited from her father.
 She has also recently taken charge as the Chancellor BITS School of Management and Pro-Chancellor of BITS-Pilani (Birla Institute of Technology and Science, Pilani) which was founded by her grandfather G. D. Birla and is the current chairperson of Endeavor India.

 Closely associated with the Congress party, Shobhana served as a nominated member of the Rajya Sabha, the upper chamber of the Indian parliament from 2006 to 2012.
-In 2016, she was listed as the 93rd most powerful woman in the World by Forbes She is married to Shyam Sunder Bhartia, owner of Noida based Jubilant Bhartia Group.
+In 2016, she was listed as the 93rd most powerful woman in the World by Forbes.
+She is married to Shyam Sunder Bhartia, co-founder of the Jubilant Bhartia Group.

 Background

-Born in a Marwari family on 4 January 1957, Bhartia is the daughter of the industrialist and Congress party member KK Birla, and the grand-daughter of GD Birla, one of the Birla family patriarchs.
+Born in a Marwari family on 4 January 1957, Bhartia is the daughter of the industrialist and Congress party member KK Birla, and the granddaughter of GD Birla, one of the Birla family patriarchs.
 The KK Birla family owned 75.36 per cent stake in HT Media, valued at ₹834 crores in 2004.
 She grew up in Kolkata and had her schooling at Loreto House.
 She is a graduate of Calcutta University, and is married to Shyam Sunder Bhartia, Chairman of the ₹1400 crore pharmaceutical firm Jubilant LifeScience Limited (a spinoff from the earlier chemicals venture Vam Organics).
 Shyam Sunder Bhartia is son of Late Mohan Lal Bhartia.
 She has two sons, Priyavrat Bhartiya, born on 4 October 1976 and Shamit Bhartiya, born on 27 April 1979.
 Their son Shamit Bhartia is also a Director at the HT Media group, and also looks after lifestyle businesses such as the Domino's Pizza franchise and also convenience store chain Monday to Sunday in Bangalore.
 In 2013, Shamit Bhartia married Nayantara Kothari, daughter of Bhadrashyam Kothari, a Chennai-based industrialist and Nina, daughter of Dhirubhai Ambani.